GCSCOUNCIL/Be-a-Ethical-hacker-With-GCS/README.md

 ### I want to do great and innovative things.
 This talk by Haroon Meer tackles this problem very well: [You and your research](https://www.youtube.com/watch?v=JoVx_-bM8Tg).
 This is a hacking specific version of  the original "[You and your research](https://www.youtube.com/watch?v=a1zDuOPkMSw)" talk given to science students by Dr. Richard W. Hamming.

-You may also want to read my blog about [Creativity, Self-Doubt and Doing Remarkable Work](https://GCSCOUNCIL.github.io/blog/creativity-and-self-doubt).

 ### I want to do things but I end up doing nothing all day.